Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions: The flow equation approach (IM-SRG)

 During the flow evolution, only one- and two-body operators are kept.
 The corresponding error $\Delta E_\text{truncation}$ coming from discarding higher-order operators can be estimated using perturbation theory~\cite{Volosniev2017}.
 Moreover, the second type of error comes from a finite basis set.
 We limit the basis set to states $\psi_{(n_r,m)}$ with one-body energies $\epsilon_{(n_r,m)}<E_\text{max}$.
 We fit the energies $E_N$ for each interaction strength $\ln B_2/N$ to the function $a_1+\frac{a_2}{E_\text{max}}$ so that the energy $E_N \eval_{E_\text{max} \to \infty} = a_1$.
 We estimate the error due to finite basis set as $\Delta E_\text{basis} = \frac{1}{N} \qty [ E_N(E_\text{max}=11)-a_1 ]$.

 In Figure~\ref{fig:sm_figure2}, in panel (a), we show energies $E_N$ for different sizes of the basis set as a function of $\ln B_2 /N$.
 Panel (b) highlights the fitting procedure, showing $E_N$ as a function of $E_\text{max}$ together with the linear fit $a_1+\frac{a_2}{E_\text{max}}$.
 Panels (c) and (d) show errors coming from truncations during the flow evolution and from the finite basis set.
 Note that the truncation error is a few orders of magnitude smaller than the one coming from the finite basis set.
 For this reason, in Fig.~1 in the main text, we show only the value of $E_N =a_1$ with error bars given by $\Delta E_\text{basis}$.
-Finally, Fig.~\ref{fig:sm_figure3}, shows the ground-state density for different $E_\text{max}$ compared to the densities calculated using Eq.~(4) of the main text.
+Similarly, in Figure~\ref{fig:sm_figure_a}, we show energy $E_N=a_1$ with error bar associated with finite basis size as a function of number of bosons in the system $N$ for different interaction strengths.
+In a weakly interacting regime for $N>20$, we observe that the IM-SRG method agrees well with the generalized GPE.
+For strong interactions, truncation of the basis size introduces large error bars for IM-SRG numerical data, which complicates the comparison of the methods.
+Finally, Fig.~\ref{fig:sm_figure3} shows the ground-state density for different $E_\text{max}$ compared to the densities calculated using Eq.~(3) of the main text.

 To compare IM-SRG results to GPE solutions, it is crucial to connect the interaction strength $\widetilde{g}$ to the two-body binding energy $B_2$.
-To do so, we calculate the lowest energy, $E_2$ of the two-body problem for different values of $\widetilde{g}$ in a finite basis size.
+To do so, we calculate the lowest energy, $E_2$, of the two-body problem for different values of $\widetilde{g}$ in a finite basis size.
 This provides us with the function $\widetilde{g}(E_{\mathrm{max}},E_2)$.
 In IM-SRG calculations, we use $\widetilde{g}(E_{\mathrm{max}},B_2)$, which fixes the lowest two-body binding energy to the correct value, see Ref.~\cite{Brauneis2025} for more details.